 Like many pet owners, you care about what you feed your four-legged family members.
 And, like many other dog and cat owners, you may think that ingredients are the most important thing to consider when choosing pet food.
 That’s why you scrutinize the ingredients list — for what is and isn’t included — on the pet food bag.
 The truth, however, is a bit more complicated.

-The emphasis placed on ingredients versus nutrients in relation to pet food can be confusing for some pet owners.
+The emphasis placed on ingredients versus nutrients can be confusing for some pet owners.
 Here, we’ll explain the difference between nutrients and ingredients and how they work paw-in-glove to provide your BFF (best furry friend) with complete and balanced nutrition.

 What are nutrients?